LitoMore/raycast-cross-extension-conventions/README.md

 # raycast-cross-extensions-conventions

-Defines the development approach for cross-extensions design
+Defines the development approach for cross-extension in Raycast

+## Background

 Raycast has tons of extensions so far.
 But most of them are standalone, it’s hard to use their ability from other extensions.